ThinkInvis/RoR2-Yeet/ModMeta/README.md

 - Implemented a cooldown on item dropping.
 Defaults to 10s.
 - Implemented a cooldown on picking up an item you just dropped.
 Defaults to 5s.
 - Significant changes to the inner workings of the mod to support these features.

-**1.2.3**

-- Fixed dropped items disappearing on spawn.
-- Fixed dropping equipment also dropping items with the same numeric ID.
-- Added a config for disabling void item dropping.